- The COVID-19 virus, like all viruses, relies on its host for reproduction

 Viruses rely on their host to survive, a crucial step of lifecycle is the synthesis of the virus particles within the host cell, therefore understanding this process is key to finding ways to prevent the virus from surviving.

 Using a computer model of a human lung cell metabolism, scientists from the School of Life Sciences at the University of Warwick have captured the stoichiometric amino and nucleic acid requirements of SARS-CoV-2, the virus that causes COVID-19.
 Publishing their results in the paper, ‘Inhibiting the reproduction of SARS-CoV-2 through perturbations in human lung cell metabolic network’, in the journal Life Science Alliance.

 Their model has identified host-based metabolic perturbations inhibiting SARS-CoV-2 reproduction, highlighting reactions in the central metabolism, as well as amino acid and nucleotide biosynthesis pathways.
-In fact, researchers found that only few of these metabolic perturbations are able to selectively inhibit virus reproduction.
+In fact, researchers found that only a few of these metabolic perturbations are able to selectively inhibit virus reproduction.

 Researchers have also noted that some of the catalyzing enzymes of such reactions have demonstrated interactions with existing drugs, which can be used for experimental testing of the presented predictions using gene knockouts and RNA-interference techniques.